hanishkvc/prgs-nw-mcastplus-simpnwmon02/hkvc-notes.rst

 New
 ~~~~

-PIReqSeqNum, NwContextId, ver, TotalBlocksInvolved, [savecontext flag/dont care], ...
+PIReqSeqNum, NwContextId, Ctxtver, TotalBlocksInvolved, [savecontext flag/dont care], ...
-DataSeqNum,  NwContextId, ver, TotalBlocksInvolved, data
+DataSeqNum,  NwContextId, Ctxtver, TotalBlocksInvolved, data
-URReqSeqNum, NwContextId, ver, TotalBlocksInvolved, ...
+URReqSeqNum, NwContextId, Ctxtver, TotalBlocksInvolved, ...

-Client has to use the version number to decide, whether it should continue from
+Client has to use the context version number to decide, whether it should
-a previous saved client side context for that nw context id, or assume that all
+continue from a previous saved client side context for that nw context id, or
-data it has for that nw context id is no longer valid (bcas new version) and
+assume that all data it has for that nw context id is no longer valid (bcas new
-inturn start recieving full content wrt that nw context id, i.e by discarding
+version) and inturn start recieving full content wrt that nw context id, i.e by
-any existing lostpkts info and start with a new lostpkts list which tells full
+discarding any existing lostpkts info and start with a new lostpkts list which
-content is missing.
+tells full content is missing.

 savecontext flag should be used by client to save the client side context for
 the current session.